greggman/webgl-helpers/README.md

     const tex = gl.createTexture('tree-texture');
     ```

-    and they'll still work in normal WebGL is it will ignore
+    and they'll still work in normal WebGL as it will ignore
     the extra parameter.

 3. Same as above but not wrapped